drclcomputers/Prompt-Calculus/README.md

 # Prompt-Calculus
 Developer-Oriented-Terminal-Calculator

 Note: Always include the equal sign at the end of the expression.
-Don't use spaces between the operators and numbers! (this will be fixed in a future release)
+Don't use spaces between the operators and numbers!

 It contains simple operations like: +, -, * or x, /

-Dec to Bin conversion. (bin to dec coming soon)
+Decimal to Binary and vice-versa conversion.

 Square Root of a number.

 Powers.

 Factorial number.

-Type "ver" for version info or "help" for more help.
+Type "ver" for version info, "help" for more help or faq for questions and answers.

 Open-source code if you would like to modify it. :)

-On Windows, download and run 'test.exe'.
+On Windows, download and run 'prompt_calculus.exe'.

 On Linux, Mac, etc. download the source code and compile it using gcc or any other compiler.

 Example:
 1. -2/5= (division)